bakiguher/Invo/README.md

 Invoice is the name of the project.
 Invo is the name of an app in the project.
 Invo app settings are imported by Invoice Project.

 First I created my database models for Customer, Invoice, invoice Item.
 All the fields if not specified can not be null or blank.
 It was my first hassle.
+After creating the model I made the migrations.
 In urls I defined;
   -create
   -update